 In the spring of 1960 WGAY-AM became WQMR-AM, Washington's Quality Music Radio, one of the pioneering stations in the country with back-to-back music in quarter hour segments (less if they were well sponsored :)

 I'm not sure what went on with FM in the early days.
 Art MacDougall (who died many years ago) told me of a low-power experimental FM broadcast, and when CBG bought the station (of course) he played country-western music on it.
 Hours were limited, and so was fidelity; I was told that it was often fed music from - yes - a jukebox.
-In early 1962 the 20,000 watt FM transmitter was added (same building, sharing the same tower) and now both WQMR and WGAY played "quality music" - AM signed off at sundown as always, but FM carried on until 9pm and eventually until midnight; and when the little building in Wheaton was abandoned (and torn down, as I recall) the FM had an effective radiated signal of 50,000 watts (but really used a 20KW RCA transmitter, which was lifted to the "Top of the World Building" by helicopter - twice - the wrong model was delivered the first time.
+FM was still "experimental."
+In early 1962 the 20,000 watt FM transmitter was added (same building, sharing the same tower) and now both WQMR and WGAY played "quality music" - AM signed off at sundown as always, but FM carried on until 9pm and eventually until midnight.
+A shiny new transmitter which was lifted to the "Top of the World Building" by helicopter - twice - the wrong model was delivered the first time.
 Now WGAY-FM was broadcasting "quality music" (great albums of beautiful music to be exact) 24/7 in S T E R E O, this was in the spring of 1965.
 WQMR remained the daytimer favorite (lots of people didn't have FM in their homes/offices/cars in 1965, but quickly adopted them).
 As the 1960's got toward 1968 or so, WGAY-FM was the highly promoted hi-fidelity stereo station.
-Elsewhere on this website you'll see pictures of WQMR-AM's tower/remote controlled transmitter located at Sligo Golf Course not far from where Georgia Avenue are located; and the World Building was close to the District Line at 8121 Georgia Avenue, a.k.a.
-The World Building.
+Elsewhere on this website you'll see pictures of WQMR-AM's tower/remote controlled (from the World Building) transmitter located at Sligo Golf Course not far from where Georgia Avenue underpass is located below; and the World Building was close to the District Line at 8121 Georgia Avenue.

 I believe "Fiddlin'" Curly Smith was heard on the "classic" WGAY; they seemed to have segments of many kinds of music; Music In The Air was a really early "quality music" show though I don't know when it began to appear on WGAY-AM.
 I know that in the late 1950's other stations were taking notice of the Percy Faith/Andre Kostelanetz/Ray Conniff sounds, WASH (then purely classical) began to broadcast entire "mood music" Lp's and even had a "narrated" show that used the Original Cast albums (a lot of credit for that goes to Goddard Leiberson of Columbia Records - he was THE pioneer of the OC album.